Hiroshi Kyono

-Hiroshi Kyono (born Hiroshi Kiyono March 31, 1969 in Yokohama, Japan) is the vocalist for The Mad Capsule Markets.
+Hiroshi Kyono (born Hiroshi Kiyono; March 31, 1969, in Yokohama, Japan) is the former vocalist for The Mad Capsule Markets.

 Early years

-Kyono claims that in his earlier years he was an MTV junky, in high school he started listening to Japanese punk like Gauze, The Stalin, Inu, and Aburadako.
+Kyono claims that in his earlier years he frequently watched MTV, and in high school he started listening to Japanese punk like Gauze, The Stalin, Inu, and Aburadako.
 Then he ventured out into overseas punk like Crass and The Pop Group.
-Kyono's also states that the first record that he bought wasn't very 'punk inspired' as it was Electric Light Orchestra's Secret Messages.
+Kyono also states that the first record that he bought was not very "punk inspired" as it was Electric Light Orchestra's Secret Messages.
 In 1985 he started the Boowy inspired punk group Berrie with his high school friend Minoru Kojima (aka Shin.), and the group later was joined by bassist Takeshi Ueda and Seto.
 The group performed their first show during their senior year of school and were ventured out to Tokyo and Shinjuku.
 His image at this time was very punk and glam inspired and would often switch from a loud abrasive punk voice to very melodic.